department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

   - code.text from ImmunizationTo.reaction
   - valueCodeableConcept of SNOMED#401515003 Known present
   - see [Immunization Reaction Profile of Observation](StructureDefinition-VA.MHV.PHR.immunizationReaction.html)
+  - note that va.gov has been directed to now show reaction.
+The reason is that this is not available in Vista for clinician use anymore.
 - `contraindicated` - '1' for Yes (do not repeat this vaccine), '0' for no (okay to use in the future)
   - KBS indicates that there is a very small fragment that have this set.
   - KBS discussion, we will follow the definition of the element.
 Meaning we presume tha the immunization was given.
 This could be recorded as a FHIR Immunization with `.status=not-done`.